 Have you been injured on the job?
-Has your injury lead to high medical bills, lost income, or left you permanently disabled?
+Has your injury lead to high medical bills, lost income, or left you disabled and unable to work?

 An on-the-job injury or illness may qualify you for Workers’ Compensation.
-Additionally, an injury leading to a permanent disability could qualify you for SSDI.
+An injury leaving you disabled and unable to work could also qualify you for SSDI.
 Unfortunately, the process of applying for SSDI and Worker’s Compensation can be time-consuming and difficult, and many people have their initial claim denied, leading to frustration and a difficult financial situation.

 The law offices of Bruce Weider have been successfully helping those who have suffered an injury in the workplace receive the compensation they deserve for over 25 years.
 With an incredible track record of success, we’ve helped hundreds secure their financial future.

 What Should I Do If I Was Injured at Work?

 - Immediately report your injury to your employer.

 - Seek medical attention and receive detailed documentation of your injury.

 - Contact The Bruce Weider Law Firm for a free consultation.